 “Rome is not built in a day” has become the cliché President Muhammadu Buhari’s (Buharists, as they are called) staunch supporters would tell you the moment you open mouth to criticise his ‘saintly’ presidency.
 Who said it was?
 With due respect, many of us, having grown up in uncritical, dogmatic societies and cultures, fail to differentiate criticism from condemnation and nitpicking.
 No, they are not the same.
 Dogmatism has place only in religion, and there too is only to an extent.
-Islam, for instance, cites a number of signs (such as the weather, topography, miracles, etc) as proofs for its genuineness and as a revealed religion by God, among other things.
-That is to de-emphasize over-reliance on dogma, hearsay and fairytale-like stories embedded in many other religions.
+Islam, for instance, cites several signs (such as the weather, topography, miracles, etc.) as proofs for its genuineness and as a revealed religion by God, among other things.
+That is to de-emphasise over-reliance on dogma, hearsay and fairytale-like stories embedded in many other religions.
 Thus, religion is spared from all sorts of criticism.

 For governance and politics, nothing and nobody is immune from any sort of criticism, constructive or otherwise.
 There are, in all countries of the world, two camps in the government: the ruling and the opposition.
-Neither is perfect nor knows it all.
+Neither is perfect, nor knows it all.
 Thus, while some criticisms are downright trash, unnecessary and mere fault-finding, others are positive, useful and worthy of everyone’s attention.
-That is why any sane government opens its door for all, grants freedom of expression and does not harass, arrest or imprison the opposition, the pressmen and sometimes even dissents unless on rare instances.
+That is why any sane government opens its door for all, grants freedom of expression and does not harass, arrest or imprison the opposition, the pressmen and sometimes even dissents unless in rare instances.
 Although the present APC-led government stomachs some criticisms, the government’s mostly zealot supporters do the opposite of that.

 I am equally so much affected, as are many others, by the scarcity.
 I have adjusted and readjusted my expenditures time and again to the level of extreme frugality to survive.
 Yet, I still face the threat of bankruptcy.
 Thanks to the hiking price of petrol.